Brunelleschi Device

 Perspective is a way of representing the world neither as the world is in itself nor as we experience it.
 It represents things that we know to be the same size as radically different in size (note the desks in the displayed photograph in Figure 1).
 It represents lines that we know to be parallel as converging to a point in the infinite distance, just as the horizontal lines of the walls and floor of the atrium in Figure 1 do.
 Look closely and you will see that at that point of convergence there is a circle; I have cut it open as a peephole for reasons I will explain shortly.

 Perspective distortions in an image look perfectly natural to us now, but they must have shocked people when Brunelleschi first depicted them in the early 1400s.
 I am confident of this because we have written accounts of how incredulous people were in the early 1800s when artists proposed a particular perspective distortion that had been avoided until then – upward converging parallel lines (Figure 2).[1]
-The principle is the same as for converging horizontal lines, however, many learned experts were convinced this was not how we see buildings when we look up at them and it was preposterous to represent them that way.
+The principle is the same as for converging horizontal lines, however, many learned experts were convinced that this was not how we see buildings when we look up at them and that it was preposterous to represent them that way.

 [1] For this evidence see Bantjes, Rod, "'Vertical Perspective Does Not Exist:' The Scandal of Converging Verticals and the Final Crisis of Perspectiva Artificialis," Journal of the History of Ideas 75, no. 2 (2014).